HumaIlyas/DjangoNews/README.md

 ___
 # Credits

-To complete the contents of Yoga For Self-Improvement website, I learned coding and collected the information from different sources.
+To complete the contents of WOrld News website, I learned coding and collected the information from different sources.
-* Learned HTML and CSS coding from [Code Institute](https://learn.codeinstitute.net/)
+* Learned HTML, CSS, JavaScript, and Python coding from [Code Institute](https://learn.codeinstitute.net/)
 * Used Code Institute student template [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)
 * Collected information on good and bad coding practices from:
   * [Write Best Code](https://learn.shayhowe.com/html-css/writing-your-best-code/)
   * [HTML & CSS Coding Best Practices](https://medium.com/@inceptiondj.info/html-css-coding-best-practice-fadb9870a00f)
+* The description on the DjangoBlog provided by the tutor of the Code Institute with [DjangoBlog](****) was useful as well as an inspiration to design World News.
+* I acknowledge [Adegbenga Adeye](https://www.linkedin.com/in/adegbenga-adeye-psm-i-14003635/) for mentor support and finishing touches.

 ## Content
-* The text for the benefits of yoga for the Home page was taken from [Benefits of Yoga](https://www.hopkinsmedicine.org/health/wellness-and-prevention/9-benefits-of-yoga)
-* The types of yoga lessons were selected by getting the information from [Inspire Yoga](https://inspireyoga.com)
-* The temperature of Hot Yoga was selected by getting the information from [Hot Yoga](https://www.yogapedia.com/definition/10696/hot-yoga)
-* The temperature of slow flow & meditation was selected by getting the information from [Slow Flow-Yoga Moves](https://www.yogamoves.nl/class-styles/slow-flow)
-* The information about prices for yoga lessons and cards was taken from [Yoga Class Prices](https://www.yogashala.nl/en/prices/)
+* The details about the news were found at [News](**********)
-* The icons used in the benefits & techniques of yoga section, footer, and contact us form were taken from [Font Awesome](https://fontawesome.com/)
+* The icons used in the World News comments and likes section, and social links were taken from [Font Awesome](https://fontawesome.com/)
-* The code to make the social networks links was taken from [Code Institute Love Running Project](https://github.com/Code-Institute-Org/love-running-2.0)
+* The code to make the social networks links was taken from [Project](*****)

 ## Media
-* The images used on the Home, Gallery, Contact Us and Submission message pages were taken from [Google Images](https://images.google.nl/)
+* The images used on the Home and News Categories pages were taken from [Google Images](https://images.google.nl/)